 The two graphs display the send and receive rate trough the selected VPN tunnel during the last 24 hours.

-On this example a tunnel named RoamingUsers is selected, this is a tunnel that allows roaming users.
-So under the IPSec SA listing each roaming user connected to this tunnel is shown.
+In this example, a named tunnel RoamingUsers is selected.
+This is a tunnel that allows users.
+So roaming under the IPSec SA listing each roaming user connected to this tunnel is shown.